AliAlSudani0/ds-sleep-classifier/README.md

 Click on "Use this Template" (Green button)
 ![alt text](./images/step_1a.png)

-Create new project with relevant name, under own account and **not** Neuefische.
+Create new project with relevant name, the owner should be your own account and **not** Neuefische.

 ![alt text](./images/step_2.png)